(1836 - 1862)

 Branch of Service: Infantry

-Son of a cotton weaver, he came to America between 1858 and 1860 and was a laborer in Temperanceville, Allegheny County, PA.
+Son of a cotton weaver, oldest of 10 children, he came to America with his family on the William Tapscott in 1858 or 1859 and was a laborer in Temperanceville, Allegheny County, PA.
 On 24 June 1861 he mustered into service as Private, Company E, 8th Pennsylvania Reserves.

 On the Campaign